maggielanjingwang/maggiewang.github.io/_pages/about.md

 Working Papers
 ======
-1. Abstract: Pulmonary Hypertension is Highly Prevalent in Rheuma5c Heart Disease in sub-Saharan Africa: A Systematic Review and Meta-Analysis
+1. Abstract: Pulmonary Hypertension is Highly Prevalent in Rheuma5c Heart Disease in sub-Saharan Africa: A Systematic Review and Meta-Analysis.
-2. Abstract: The Prevalence of Pulmonary Hypertension in Sickle Cell Disease in sub-Saharan Africa: A Systematic Review and Meta-Analysis
+2. Abstract: The Prevalence of Pulmonary Hypertension in Sickle Cell Disease in sub-Saharan Africa: A Systematic Review and Meta-Analysis.
-3. Abstract: Prevalence of Pulmonary Hypertension among people living with HIV in sub-Saharan Africa: A Systematic Review of Evidence
+3. Abstract: Prevalence of Pulmonary Hypertension among people living with HIV in sub-Saharan Africa: A Systematic Review of Evidence.

 (All three abstracts accepted by PVRI conference 2025)

 Projects